 Cyber-: A prefix meaning related to computers or computing.
 For example, cybersafety, cybersecurity, cybercrime, cyberspace, cyberbullying, cyberstalking.

 Cyberbullying: Bullying done with digital devices, such as through social media or messengers.
+Generally refers to behavior targeting minors, whereas cyberstalking refers to behavior targeting adults.

 Data: Facts; pieces of information.
 Computers and digital devices store and process data.
 “Data” is a plural word (the singular is “datum”), but data is commonly used as singular.